You get only one chance to make a first impression. So does the franchisor.

 This is also a time to determine if your personal and financial goals and values match those of the franchise organization.
 These are the people you are considering partnering with for 5 or 10 years or more years to build your financial future.
 Their culture, and your fit with it, will be crucial in building a healthy, long-term relationship.

 A good franchise organization is interested in the long term, in the revenue generated over the years through ongoing royalties - not in collecting one-time franchise fees.
 (These are supposed to cover only the franchisor's costs involved in training you and helping you get started on the right foot, marketing, and a premium for the brand name and operating system - which is what you're buying).
-Why does McDonald's, for instance, stand head and shoulders above its competitors?
-Not so much because of the quality of its food as the power of its brand and the quality of its operating system.
+Brands grow not so much from the quality of their product or service as from the power of its brand and the quality of its operating system.

 Next: The Interview: What you should ask the franchisor, and what the franchisor should ask you.